Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - work with or on boats

-Aquaculture farmers should also have normal colour vision and good night vision.
+Aquaculture farmers who work as skippers should also have normal colour vision to meet Maritime New Zealand requirements.

 Find out more about training